vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Kāśī and K are the two eyes of $11a goes to heaven while still living 157

-and K is a famous Vaisnasalschra Kadalisana, 178
+and K is a famous Vaiṣṇasalschra Kadalisana, 178

 712, one of tāe serca holy cities of Kailasa, temple at Ellora es pot one of